Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/README.md

 - Data Team: Members of this section of the team would help provide an audit of Social Buzzâ€™s big data practice and analyze their content categories to identify the top 5 categories with the largest aggregate popularity.

-As the data analyst on this team, i have been tasked to carry out the content category analysis.
+As the data analyst on this team, I have been tasked to carry out the content category analysis.

 ## Analysis Tools
-Microsoft Excel was used for data cleaning, modelling and subsequent analysis.
+Microsoft Excel was used for data cleaning, modeling, and subsequent analysis.

 ## Data Cleaning and Modeling